-ACTRESS JANE ALEXANDER WILL READ THE DECLARATION OF INDEPENDENCE AT THE NATIONAL ARCHIVES’ CELEBRATION OF THE FOURTH OF JULY AT UNION STATION
+ACTRESS JANE ALEXANDER WILL READ THE DECLARATION OF INDEPENDENCE AT NATIONAL ARCHIVES’ JULY 4TH CELEBRATION

 |WHAT:||Official Reading Ceremony honoring the 227th Anniversary of the Declaration of Independence.
 Featuring a dramatic reading of the Declaration of Independence by actress Jane Alexander accompanied by “Time Travelers” John Adams, Thomas Jefferson, Benjamin Franklin, and a colonial soldier; Presentation of Colors by the Armed Forces Color Guard; musical performances by the U.S. Air Force String Quartet, and Tim Augustin, tenor, Washington Opera; special performance by the U.S. Army 3rd Infantry “Old Guard” Fife and Drum Corps; with remarks from John W. Carlin, Archivist of the United States.|